MicrosoftDocs/Viva/Viva/glint/exec-summary-report.md

 | **Keywords**  | A visual of top keywords from comments|
 | **All Comments** | Read representative, prescriptive, or all comments |

-To learn about other reports available , see [Report types](https://go.microsoft.com/fwlink/?linkid=2231010).
+To learn about other reports available, see [Report types](https://go.microsoft.com/fwlink/?linkid=2231010).

 ## Edit a report